Pain Treatment Protocol

 AROM, PROM, Exercise or Stretching During the Biowave Treatment

-In physical and occupational therapy applications, BiowavePRO should be used first, in place of heat, for 8 minutes to allow the effect of the electrical field to occur on the C-fibers, A-delta fibers, muscle tissue and to provide increased blood flow in the volume of tissue treated.
+In physical and occupational therapy applications, BiowavePRO should be used first, in place of heat, for 8 minutes to allow the effect of the electrical field to occur on the C-fibers, A-delta fibers and muscle tissue.

 Use cohesive wrap, tape or a velcro strap to help hold the electrodes in place.